MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 |`efSearch`     |integer    |The size of the dynamic candidate list for search (`40` by default).
 A higher value provides better recall at the cost of speed.     |

 > [!NOTE]
 > Creating an HSNW index with large datasets can result in your Azure Cosmos DB for MongoDB vCore resource running out of memory, or can limit the performance of other operations running on your database.
-If you encounter such issues, these can be mitigated by scaling your resource to a higher cluster tier, or reducing the size of the dataset.
+If you encounter such issues, these can be mitigated by scaling your resource to a higher cluster tier, or creating a new DiskANN vector index.

 ## Example using an HNSW index.